Gemcitabine (Gemzar ®)

 Your nurse will give you anti-sickness drugs before you start.
 They give you these and chemotherapy through one of the following:

-a short thin tube (cannula) the nurse puts into a vein in your arm or hand.
+a short thin tube (cannula), which the nurse puts into a vein in your arm or hand.

 a fine tube that goes under the skin of your chest and into a vein close by (central line).

 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your nurse will give you gemcitabine as a drip (infusion) into your cannula or line over about 30 minutes.
 They usually run the drip through a pump, which gives you the treatment over a set time.